MicrosoftDocs/visualstudio-docs/docs/debugger/debug-multiple-processes.md

 ##  <a name="BKMK_Find_the_source_and_symbol___pdb__files"></a> Find the source and symbol (.pdb) files
  To navigate the source code of a process, the debugger needs access to the source files and symbol files of the process.
 See [Specify Symbol (.pdb) and Source Files](../debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md).

- If you can’t access the files for a process, you can navigate by using the Disassemby window.
+ If you can't access the files for a process, you can navigate by using the Disassemby window.
 See [How to: Use the Disassembly Window](../debugger/how-to-use-the-disassembly-window.md)

  ![Back to top](../debugger/media/pcs_backtotop.png "PCS_BackToTop") [Contents](#BKMK_Contents)